 24. Oh and don’t forget the Beanpot!
 An absolute must if you’re a hockey fan.

-25. Spend a whole day in the Museum of Fine Arts.
+25. Spend a whole day at the Museum of Fine Arts.

 26. Take a picture at the Isabella Stewart Gardner Museum‘s winter garden.

 27. Grab lunch at Wahlburgers hoping you’ll see Mark Whalberg or at least one of his siblings.

 28. Follow the Freedom Trail to discover Boston’s revolutionary history…

 29. Only to end up in Quincy Market munching on all the food you can get your grubs on.

 30. Explore one of the city’s many historic cemeteries.

 31. Watch the Boston Marathon, or, if you’re in better physical state, try your hand at running the marathon!